-One night, I was about to go to bed when I happened to check the lost and found site angel.or.kr and saw that a female Jindo had been picked up in Seoul’s Dongdaemun district—some distance southwest of the point of escape.
-It was very possible Pandora could have travelled along the train tracks.
+One night, I was about to go to bed when I happened to check the lost-and-found site angel.or.kr and saw that a female Jindo had been picked up in Seoul’s Dongdaemun district—some distance southwest of the point of escape.
+It was very possible Pandora could have traveled along the train tracks.
 She could also have run south along the Jungnang stream and back north along the Cheonggye stream.

 I shared the link and Deborah posted the dog’s picture right next to a picture of Pandora at the shelter.
 The resemblance was so remarkable that I decided to contact Ms. Jung—even though it was late and even though we can barely communicate.

 Ms. Jung called the contact number and arranged to come to Seoul with Deborah in a van taxi with a dog crate in the back.
 Deborah’s friend sent me the address so I could be there for the happy reunion.